ikasanEIP/ikasan/ikasaneip/developer/docs/DeveloperGuide.md

 Selecting 'Vanilla Integration Module' will show you the flows within this module.
 ![Login](quickstart-images/new-project-embeddedConsole-screen3.png)

-This will show the flows within this Integration Module.
 We haven't actually named the flow yet, so it just says 'flow name', but you can still start the flow.
 ![Login](quickstart-images/new-project-embeddedConsole-screen4.png)